Star Wars Weekends at Disney World

 Star Wars Weekends is exactly what it sounds like.
 Thousands of fans of the timeless sci-fi franchise are drawn as if by tractor beam to Disney’s Hollywood Studios for several weekends each May and June to celebrate the phenomenon that is Star Wars.
 Since 1997 guests to Hollywood Studios have expressed their inner wookies with a special parade, dance parties, and celebrity guests.
 Star Wars Weekends also bring out all the Star Wars characters from the movies as well as the popular Clone Wars television show.
-You too can learn the ways of the Jedi at Star Wars Weekends, which, in 2014 was held every Friday, Saturday, and Sunday from May 16 through June 8 (2015 dates should be similar).
+You too can learn the ways of the Jedi at Star Wars Weekends, which, in 2015 will be held every Friday, Saturday, and Sunday from May 15 through June 14.
 You can also dress up like your favorites as this is one of the few times the general ban on costumes is lifted although masks are still not allowed on guests…sorry Darth Vader.

 Definitely make rope drop.
 The opening show that the Storm Troopers put on is hilarious.

 Some of the most fun comes just in seeing the multitude of characters that are rarely, if ever, seen in the park outside of Star Wars Weekends.
 As you might expect, the well-known celebrities from our favorite alternate universe are on hand such as Luke Skywalker, Chewbacca, Princess Leia, Boba Fett, and the Ewoks.
 Of course, if the minor characters are more your thing, there are also plenty of Jawas, Tusken Raiders, and more Storm Troopers than you can shake a light sabre at.

 Don’t fret though if you or your children are fans of the animated television show Star Wars: The Clone Wars, as there are plenty of those characters about as well.
 Ashoka Tano, Aurra Sing, and Shaak Ti are just a few you may bump into.